What is Persistent Depressive Disorder – Dysthymia

-Brain chemistry: Neurotransmitters of brain do play a role in incidence of depression.
-Research recommends that changes in mood and function of neurotransmitters are responsible for maintaining mood stability.
+Brain chemistry: Neurotransmitters of the brain do play a role in the incidence of depression.
+Research recommends that changes in mood and the function of neurotransmitters are responsible for maintaining mood stability.

 Environmental factors: Stressful situations such as loss, grief, major life changes, and excessive stressors can trigger PDD Depression.